SpaceX finds failure cause, announces January 8 as target for flight resumption

 Via the "fault tree analysis" the Sept.
 1 anomaly has been traced to a failure in one of three helium storage tanks located inside the second stage liquid oxygen (LOX) tank of the Falcon 9 rocket, according to a statement released by SpaceX today which provided some but not many technical details.

-The failure apparently originated at a point where the helium tank "buckles" and accumulates oxygen – "leading to ignition" of the highly flammable liquid oxygen propellant in the second stage.
+The failure apparently originated at a point where the helium tank "buckles" and accumulates oxygen – "leading to ignition" and the subsequent failure of a composite overwrapped pressure vessel.

 The helium tanks – also known as composite overwrapped pressure vessels (COPVs) – are used in both stages of the Falcon 9 to store cold helium which is used to maintain tank pressure.